La Pietra Blues

 MR: So who are you?
 An insecure high school girl from Hawaii?

 SB: That’s not far from what I am [laughs].
 No, but that’s always an interesting question because sometimes you change and your work should reflect that.
 It was even funny, at the time when I was shooting this story, I felt really insecure even being around these teenage girls again.
 All those feelings came back, and I thought, what the fuck is going on?
 These are little 16 year old girls, how are they making me feel intimidated?

 MR: But let us try to get closer to this kernel of yours.
 Let us say you could shoot whatever you wanted every week and make a living from it.
 What would you shoot?

 SB: I wouldn’t know.
 I really wouldn’t know and that’s kind of what I realized with my photography.
 Who am I?
 What do I need to depict anymore?
 And that’s why I went back to my past with this series, because so much of my life has been about moving forward, just going from one thing to the next and less about experiences, sadly.
 So I was thinking, when was a time when my life wasn’t just about moving forward?
-I think that is why I deviate more towards working with and hearing other people’s stories, because I don’t have too much to tell.
+I think that is why I gravitate towards working with and hearing other people’s stories, because I don’t have too much to tell.

 MR: That is a brave thing to say.
 I don’t think a lot of people in your industry would dare admit to that.